4179e1/dcgm_test/README.md

 # Issues

-Looks like the resolution of `DCGM_FI_DEV_POWER_USAGE_INSTANT` is 100 milliseconds.
+Looks like the highest resolution of `DCGM_FI_DEV_POWER_USAGE_INSTANT` is 50 milliseconds, even if `loopIntervalUsec` were set to 1 millesecond.
-Approximately 21 samples can be captured in 2 seconds.
+For example, approximately 42 samples can be captured in 2 seconds.

 ![](./result.png)